Click to expand each section of the FAQ.

 Students attending the University of Colorado Boulder through the ACCESS Program are governed by the same campus policies as degree students.
 General campus policies are described in the University of Colorado Catalog.
 An honor code was established to secure for students an environment in which all individuals have responsibility for, and are appropriately recognized for, their individual academic and personal achievements.

-Tuition and fees are set by the Colorado Department on Higher Education (DHE) and must cover all costs of instruction and administration.
+Tuition and fees are set by the Colorado Department on Higher Education (CDHE) and must cover all costs of instruction and administration.
 Tuition and fees are due at the time of registration.
 A 1% service charge will be assessed on the unpaid balance, and a financial stop will be placed on your record.
 All tuition and refund determinations are subject to audit.
-Independent Learning and DHE reserve the right to change rates without notice.
+Independent Learning and CDHE reserve the right to change rates without notice.

 Generally, no. However, Continuing Education has some scholarships for nontraditional students who are at least 22 years of age.
 Funds are limited.
 Call 303-492-5148 for more information on the Nontraditional Student Scholarship or download the Scholarship Application.